 matzoh in a sandwich form.
 We will do the same but with a different focus.
 The matzoh represents Christ.
 The bitter herbs remind us of the bitterness of repentance from the sin that kept us in bondage.
 The charoset represents our joy in Christ."

 (Everyone makes a sandwich and eats)

 7. Leader: "LETTUCE represents spiritual growth.
-Now that the work of salvation is done, we must face and never forget this fact: God intends to change us and remake us into a people who reflect the holiness of Christ our Savior.
+Now that the work of salvation is done, we must face this fact and never forget that God intends to change us and remake us into a people who reflect the holiness of Christ our Savior.
 This is a great mystery that is between our King and us, both corporately and individually.
-As we eat the lettuce, let us declare our willingness to be changed into what He wants us
+As we eat the lettuce, let us declare our willingness to be changed into what He wants us to be.

 All: “We welcome You, our God and King, to make us into the people You want us to be.
 May we live out our lives continually conforming to the image of Christ our Savior and Lord.”

 Leader: "There is one last element of the Seder celebration we will take note of--the tradition of Elijah’s Place.
 In the Jewish home on Passover, a place is set but never used.
 This is Elijah’s place.
 The tradition is that at a future Passover, Elijah will join them and tell the Jews that their Messiah is soon to appear.
 For centuries they have set a place and opened the door in the hope that he will walk in, sit down and give them the good news of the Messiah’s arrival.
 We have chosen not to observe this tradition.
 Luke 17:11-13 records Jesus telling His disciples that Elijah had already come in the person of John the Baptist.
 The Messiah has come and is coming again.
 The Jews did not understand; not because they did not have the information they needed, but because God’s promises did not present themselves in the way they expected they would.
 Let’s take a quick walk through history."